Mason Online

 Program Description

-The School of Music at George Mason University is happy to offer an online Master’s Degree in Music Education.
+The Dewberry School of Music at George Mason University offers an online Master of Music Degree, concentration in Music Education.
 Providing a high-quality education is key to our mission at Mason, and all online courses are designed and taught by experienced Mason faculty who are well-versed in the areas of teaching and scholarship.

 It is our goal to provide academic choices for today’s music educators, and our graduate program offers full online degrees with thesis and non-thesis options.
-Hybrid options include the same high-quality online courses combined with on campus Orff and Kodaly coursework, which is offered during the summer semesters.
+Students also have the opportunity if they wish to complete up to 9 elective credits on Mason’s Fairfax campus during one- to three-week intensive summer coursework.
+These summer intensive elective options include pedagogy coursework in Orff, Kodaly, and Jazz

 Degree Options Include: